 Why Food Equity Matters

-Across Central Massachusetts, many individuals and families face food insecurity, rising food prices and gaps in the regional food system.
-These challenges affect physical health, management of chronic diseases, mental well-being and financial stability.
+Across Central Massachusetts and beyond, many individuals and families face food insecurity, rising food prices and gaps in the regional food system.
+These challenges affect people’s physical health, chronic disease management, mental well-being and financial stability.

 What Food Equity Means